gshanemiller/rdpmc/README.md

 7. `sudo ./perf.tsk`; see limitations for root motivation

 # Limitations
-1. Intel's PMU at least on the test HW can only track up to four to seven values per core at once depending on how you count.
+1. Intel's PMU at least on the test HW can only track up to four to eight values per core at once depending on how you count.
 If you need more measurements you'll need to run the code once for each set of metrics
 2. You must run the code as root only because configuring the PMU is accomplished by opening and writing to device files `/dev/cpu/<cpu>/msr` which is root protected by default